History Activities – 2026

 - REACH – Raising Engineering Awareness through the Conduit of History

-- IEEE Life Members’ Fellowship in the History of Electrical and Computing Technology
+- IEEE Life Members’ Fellowship in the Electrical History

 - IEEE William and Joyce Middleton Electrical Engineering History Award